xtaohub/Sayram-2D/README.md

 \frac{\partial f}{\partial t} = \sum_{i,j}\frac{1}{G}\frac{\partial}{\partial Q_i}(GD_{Q_iQ_j}\frac{\partial f}{\partial Q_j}),
 $$

-which can be adopt to describe the relativistic electron flux in Earth’s outer radiation belt.
-And the math tool we use is Positivity-Preserving Finite Volume (PPFV) method developed by [Gao and Wu](http://epubs.siam.org/doi/10.1137/140972470), which preserve the monotone and positivity of diffusion results and the time step is not subject to the CFL condition.
+which can be used to describe the relativistic electron flux in Earth’s outer radiation belt.
+And the mathematical tool employed is Positivity-Preserving Finite Volume (PPFV) method developed by [Gao and Wu](http://epubs.siam.org/doi/10.1137/140972470), which preserves the monotonicity and positivity of diffusion results and does not impose restrictions on the time step according to the CFL condition.

-As for the construction of the code, the main calculating and solving parts are in the **source** folder, in which we read the parameters from **p.ini** (default) and diffusion coefficients from **D** folder, construct mesh, solve the equation and finally output the files to **output** folder.
-And the **plot** folder implements the drawing function by Python, sampling and comparing the results in 0.5MeV and 2MeV at 0.1 day and 1.0 day (by default).
+As for the construction of the code, the main computational and solving components are located in the **source** folder.
+Here we read the parameters from **p.ini** (default) and diffusion coefficients from **D** folder, construct mesh, solve the equation and finally output the files to the **output** folder.
+Additionally, the **plot** folder contains Python scripts that implement the drawing functions,performing sampling and comparing the results for energies of 0.5MeV and 2MeV at 0.1 day and 1.0 day (by default).

 ## Parameter

-As mentioned in part Introduction, the diffusion coefficients are stored in **D** folder, you can add the relating diffusion coefficients you need to the folder and make several change in **p.ini** (default), or make a new ini file (for example **new.ini**) in the same path to change parameters including the reference path, mesh dense, solving domain range and time step.
-Detailed information can be referred in the defalut **p.ini**.
-If you choose to make a new ini file, the running command will be like:
+As mentioned in part Introduction, the diffusion coefficients are stored in **D** folder, you can add the relating diffusion coefficients you need to the folder and make the appropriate changes in **p.ini** (default), or create a new ini file (for example **new.ini**) in the same path to adjust parameters such as the reference path, mesh dense, solving domain range and time step.
+Detailed information can be found in the defalut **p.ini**.
+If you choose to create a new ini file, the running command will be as follows:

 ```C++
 ./fvm2d new.ini